Napa Valley Picnics: The Definitive Guide [2024]

 • La Luna Market: Breaking from the norm with this entry for a taqueria.
 If tasty, casual Mexican food is absent from where you live, or you’re just craving it, stop here.
 The food is excellent, but the line can be long during harvest.
 It is just down the road from Honig, where you can picnic.

 • Gary’s Marketplace: Gary took over the Dean & DeLuca space with similar offerings but added some excellent customer service.
 Most of the time, you can find Gary himself working the floor here.
 They offer cheese, meats, deli sandwiches, salads, and much more than we can list here, but we want to point out they have box lunches and cheese and charcuterie boards that can be ordered.
-Closing July 2023, we will miss you!!!
+Closed July 2023, we will miss you!!!

 • Napa Valley Olive Oil: Aside from olive oil, this family-owned hidden gem carries fine Italian foods, house-made sausages, cured meats, breads, artisan cheeses, and plenty of other picnic items.